pawlobanano/Analizerka/readme.md

 And more... any thoughts?

 ### Problemy do rozwiązania / Problems to solve
+* Work on optimal solution to have finance balance on demand (it should be new table row in DB; should include summary of all-time incomes and expenses)
 * **Prepare SQL queries** for required charts and other data representations
 * Moving menu button all to the right on mobile devices (button .navbar-toggle)
 * ~~Expense - on delete - delete related images~~